How to Start a Business in Pennsylvania Checklist

 A sole proprietorship is the simplest structure and usually involves one individual who is solely responsible for the enterprise.
 You only need to file paperwork if you are operating under a fictitious name and you only pay income tax.

 Forming a general partnership in Pennsylvania is pretty simple.
 Partnerships are a good idea if your business partner can bring capital and expertise to the table that you cannot.
 The profits and risks are shared equally among partners and you don't pay business tax.

 Pennsylvania requires partnerships to register with the state if they are operating under a business name other than the surnames of the individual partners.
 Partnerships follow the same taxation laws as sole proprietors.

 Registering as a corporation in Pennsylvania is more takes more time and money, but the benefits are clear.
 A corporation is a standalone entity with shareholders.
-Corporations allow you dip into a wider capital pool and affords you protection of personal assets in the event of a business failure.
+Corporations allow you to dip into a wider capital pool and afford you the protection of personal assets in the event of a business failure.
 Corporations need to pay business tax.